Checkio-Game-Missions/checkio-empire-triangle-angles/README.md

-checkio-task-triangle-angles
+triangle-angles
 =====================

-The Checkio Task "The Angles of a Triangle"
+Crystal Store 1.2 "The Angles of a Triangle"